Reading Miyamoto Musashi quotes is a great way to gleam wisdom from an ancient samurai, who mastered the way of life.

 Those who are lower on the scale, however?
 They don’t understand power, and they have to use force.
 What’s the difference?
 Think of force as rowing a boat as hard as you can, and power as adjusting the sail to let the wind do the work.

 Power is being present to the moment, and accepting reality.
 Force is resisting what is.
 Power is working with the Universe, and force is working against it.
 Power is effortless and easy.
 Force is…well, forced.

 When you accept reality for what it is, and stop resisting it, you’ll begin to unlock all sorts of powers you never even knew existed.
 Alan Watts called this “getting out of your own way.”
 Eckhart Tolle calls it “presence.”
 The Buddhists call it “enlightenment.”
 It’s known by many words, but it’s all the same.

-I could have written an entire article on each of these quotes, yet I believe this will suffice for most of us.
+I could have written an entire essay on Miyamoto Musashi quotes, yet I believe this will suffice for most of us.
 Much of Eastern Philosophy is extremely abstract, woo-woo, and difficult to grasp—but if you can in fact grasp it, you’ll be amazed.

 Lao Tzu, the Buddha, Sun Tzu, Miyamoto Musashi…all of these great men have something in common.
 They understood that the way to life is a profound simplicity, an effortless effort, and an acceptance of the present moment.

 Miyamoto Musashi was a philosopher first and a warrior second.
 His sword was guided by his discipline and his wisdom, just as our actions in the modern world must be guided as such.

 If you have any questions, comments, or concerns, feel free to leave me a note down below—and as always, I’ll see you next time.